-Canceling a cash value life insurance policy can be complicated.
+Canceling a cash value life insurance policy can be complicated, especially if you haven’t had your policy for very long.
 Here’s how to decide whether to cash out your policy and what to know about taxes and fees before a surrender.

 Interest gains from your cash value account can be taxed after a surrender.